pipiscrew/timeline/health/herbs.md

 # Green Tea

-When you drink green tea made from 1 teaspoon in 200 ml of warm water, can have several beneficial effects on the body due to its rich composition of bioactive compounds.
-Here’s a breakdown of what happens in the body when you consume green tea:
+When you drink green tea made from 1 teaspoon in 200 ml of warm water, can have several beneficial effects on the body due to its rich composition of bioactive compounds, several things happen in your body:

 1. **Antioxidant Effects**: Green tea is high in polyphenols, particularly catechins, which are powerful antioxidants.
 These compounds help neutralize free radicals in the body, reducing oxidative stress and potentially lowering the risk of chronic diseases.